iotaledger/goshimmer/docs/apis/mana.md

 # Mana API Methods

-The mana APIs are consisted of `GET` methods, for people to retrieve the amount of access/consensus mana of nodes and outputs, as well as the event logs.
+The mana APIs provide methods for people to retrieve the amount of access/consensus mana of nodes and outputs, as well as the event logs.

 ## `/mana`